dachiefjustice/vm-vulnlab/README.md

 cd juice-shop
 docker-compose up -d # runs the application in the background
 ```
-4. Launch Firefox or Burp Suite in the VM, point it towards http://localhost:3000, and start hacking!
+4. **Use the application**: in the Kali VM, launch Firefox/Burp Suite/whatever tool and point it at http://localhost:3000.
+Happy hacking!

 ## Enabling Vulnerable Application Auto-Start
 **🛑⚠️Warning: this is dangerous⚠️🛑** if you don't know what you're doing!
 Before proceeding make sure that you: